NEW YORK TECH CATALOG 2024–2025

 The general M.B.A. program may be completed in as few as 30 credits for those students that do not pursue a concentration.
 The program consists of the waivable program core, the non-waivable program core, capstone course, and electives.

-Curriculum Requirements for the Advanced Certificate in Marketing
+Curriculum Requirements for Advanced Certificate in Marketing

 Major Requirements